-Through its ELEVATE programme, our partner equips and empowers disadvantaged students at risk of dropping out of higher education by providing mentorship support and community-related work experience.
+Through its ELEVATE programme, our partner equipped and empowered disadvantaged students at risk of dropping out of higher education by providing mentorship support and community-related work experience.

 Students from disadvantaged backgrounds studying at Singapore’s three Institutes of Technical Education often struggle with financial issues, difficult family dynamics and other challenges that impact their studies.

-Community Chest, the philanthropic arm of Singapore's National Council of Social Service, has designed "ELEVATE", a 24-week programme, through which students are provided mentorship, financial support and invited to participate in a community social project related to their course of study.
+Community Chest, the philanthropic arm of Singapore's National Council of Social Service, has designed "ELEVATE", a 24-week programme, through which students were provided with mentorship, financial support and invited to participate in a community social project related to their course of study.

-In addition, students benefit from a sustained relationship with social service professionals in charge of the programme.
-These relationships can act as a key protective factor, enabling students to tide through difficult times without feeling isolated.
+In addition, students benefitted from a sustained relationship with social service professionals in charge of the programme.
+These relationships acted as a key protective factor, enabling students to tide through difficult times without feeling isolated.

 “I’ve grown a lot through this programme and learnt to take more initiative when solving problems or managing interpersonal conflicts.
 I also had the opportunity to take on a leadership role for the first time and through that experience, I have learnt to be more self-disciplined and confident in taking action,” a student reveals.